Matzefication/MMM-Hello-Mirror/README.md

 		<tr>
 			<td><code>wakeUp</code></td>
 			<td>
 				Sentence to wake up the voice control.
+The sentence has to be in the selected language (default german)
 				<br>
 				<br><b>Default value:</b> <code>Hallo (magischer) Spiegel</code>
 			</td>